yamozha/yamozha.github.io/_posts/2020-11-18-chess-and-coding.md

 <script src="https://gist.github.com/yamozha/d1e7e89764fc2a556e450e1b59a4039f.js"></script>

-and using it on the game between Einstein and Oppenheimer mentioned above, we get:
+and using it on the game between Einstein(white) and Oppenheimer(black) mentioned above, we get:

 ![GeniusGame](/assets/img/posts/einsteinoppenheimer.gif)